 (A) The director may make announced or unannounced inspections to determine and monitor compliance with section 3702.14 of the Revised Code and the applicable requirements of Chapter 3701-84 of the Administrative Code.

-(B) If patient survival or complications of the HCS are outside the norm or outside the range of expected values, the director may conduct a review of the HCS or require the provider of the HCS to contract for an independent review of the HCS, to be performed by at least two experts that the director has approved for the situation, to determine the probable cause of the unfavorable outcomes and make recommendations for improvement.
+(B) If patient survival or complications of the HCS are outside the industry norm or outside the range of expected values, the director may conduct a review of the HCS or require the provider of the HCS to contract for an independent review of the HCS, to be performed by at least two experts that the director has approved for the situation, to determine the probable cause of the adverse outcomes and make recommendations for improvement.

 (1) In determining whether to approve an expert, the director shall consider the individual's knowledge and expertise in the service area and affiliation with the provider of the HCS;

 (2) The contract shall require a written report to be submitted to the director by the reviewers within one hundred and twenty days of the director's notice to the HCS of the requirement for a review;

 (3) Based on the findings of the review, the director may require the HCS to implement recommendations of the experts; and

 (4) The provider of the HCS shall assume all costs of the review.
 The costs incurred under this paragraph are not subject to or included in the maximum annual fees specified in paragraph (G) of this rule.